(this is a demo site)

 To address this problem and expand access to affordable health insurance for children and families, Allies for Children partnered with the Office of Mayor William Peduto, the Allegheny County Health Department, the Consumer Health Coalition and Enroll America.
 The group developed a plan called Healthy Together and later received a $200,000 implementation grant from the National League of Cities to connect children to available health care coverage and ensure they received the basic services they need and deserve.
 Due to the success of the campaign, Pittsburgh was prominently featured in reports about the national initiative.
 To continue advocacy efforts around healthcare, Allies for Children convened a Southwestern Pennsylvania coalition to educate legislators about the importance of both CHIP and Medicaid.
 Although recent attempts to repeal the Affordable Care Act and restrict federal funding failed, the coalition will continue its advocacy efforts to ensure children’s health is a priority among lawmakers.

-To build a local health alliance and address food access issues facing children and youth, Allies for Children partnered with Greater Pittsburgh Community Food Bank and school districts throughout Allegheny County.
-The successful collaboration resulted in a report entitled Breakfast Basics: A Comprehensive Look at School Breakfast Participation in Allegheny County.
-The report, released during the 2016 School Breakfast Week, highlights how school policy changes can help combat childhood hunger and increase the number of breakfasts schools serve.
-In 2017, an updated report found that Allegheny County outperformed the state in reaching Governor Wolf’s School Breakfast Goal.
-On average, 56 students that qualify for free and reduced price meals are eating breakfast for every 100 that eat lunch.
-In Pennsylvania, on average only 50 students that qualify for free and reduced price meals are eating breakfast per 100 eating lunch.
+To build a local health alliance and address food access issues facing children and youth, over the past four years Allies for Children partnered with Greater Pittsburgh Community Food Bank and school districts throughout Allegheny County.
+The successful collaboration resulted in an annual report entitled Breakfast Basics 2018 Update: A Comprehensive Look at School Breakfast Participation in Allegheny County.
+The report, released annually during School Breakfast Week, highlights how school policy changes can help combat childhood hunger and increase the number of breakfasts schools serve.
+In 2019, an updated report found that Allegheny County outperformed the state in reaching Governor Wolf’s School Breakfast Goal.
+On average, 57 students that qualify for free and reduced price meals are eating breakfast for every 100 that eat lunch.
+In Pennsylvania, on average only 53 students that qualify for free and reduced price meals are eating breakfast per 100 eating lunch.
 Governor Tom Wolf’s 2020 goal is to reach 60.
 Currently, Allies for Children and Greater Pittsburgh Community Food Bank are working with schools to implement alternative breakfast models or determine the viability of CEP.